Fiona Ma: High-speed rail

-In her first year as treasurer, Ma appointed Beverly Scott and Frederick Jordan to the California High-Speed Rail Peer Review Group.
+In her first year as treasurer, Ma appointed Dr Beverly Scott, adjunct professor at the Mineta Transportation Institute of San Jose State University, and Frederick Jordan, president of Bay Area construction company F.E.
+Jordan Associates Inc, to the California High-Speed Rail Peer Review Group.
 Ma also provided support to the SoCal-to-Las Vegas Brightline West high-speed rail project connecting Southern California and Las Vegas, Nevada when she announced approval of a $300 million bond issuance for the project.
-The $8-billion, 170-mile long line running along Interstate 15 is slated to start construction in 2023 with trains running by 2025.
-"This is going to be the biggest shot in the arm that we have ever seen," said Art Bishop, a councilman and former mayor in the San Bernardino County, California area, with an expected 600 permanent jobs generated and thousands of new homes in the region.

 Cannabis banking

-Ma continued her efforts to regulate the legal marijuana industry, and on February 13, 2019, she was the highest-ranking government official to testify at the first congressional hearing to authorize "safe-harbor" banking services for marijuana businesses located in states which have legalized marijuana use.
-Ma pointed out that "the cannabis market in California alone is expected to exceed $5.1 billion" by 2020, but federal roadblocks prevent those funds from going through the banking system.
-Those huge amounts of cash are untraceable and can lead to violent crimes like armed-robbery and other illicit activities.
-In addition, Ma pointed out that marijuana-related businesses are forced to pay employees in cash and therefore these employees are unable to pay into the Social Security system, unable to get car loans or home mortgages, and even unable to pay into alimony and child support.
 In 2019, Ma sponsored SB 51, by Senator Majority Leader Bob Hertzberg, to allow private banks and credit unions to apply for state licensing which would allow licensed cannabis-related businesses to open accounts and deposit income.

 Collecting sales tax revenue from Amazon

 On April 25, 2019, Governor Gavin Newsom signed legislation that Ma had pushed to require out-of-state and online retailers like eBay, Etsy, and Amazon (company) to collect sales taxes in line with the practices of local California businesses, eliminating an unfair advantage that Amazon and other out-of-state and online businesses had claimed.
-Ma had championed such legislation when she sat on the Board of Equalization, and during her time in the California Assembly since 2007.